 Technology: Hiber operates a constellation of small LEO satellites.

-Coverage: Offers global IoT connectivity with a focus on remote monitoring and tracking applications, designed to be low-power and cost-effective for small data bursts.
+Coverage: Offers IoT connectivity with a focus on remote monitoring and tracking applications, designed to be low-power and cost-effective for small data bursts.

 Target Market: Hiber focuses on agriculture, oil and gas, environmental monitoring, and logistics.